MRJumpI/C-Desktop-Gaming-App/README.md

-# E-Games Explorer
+# Play Quill

 ## Overview
-E-Games Explorer is a desktop application built using C# that serves as a comprehensive platform for gaming enthusiasts.
-Whether you're interested in PC, mobile, console, or other gaming platforms, E-Games Explorer provides a wealth of information about upcoming games, favorite titles, and classic gems.
+Play Quill is a desktop application built using C# that serves as a comprehensive platform for gaming enthusiasts.
+Whether you're interested in PC, mobile, console, or other gaming platforms, Play Quill provides a wealth of information about upcoming games, favorite titles, and classic gems.

 ## Features
 - **Game Categories**: Explore games across different categories such as news, Steam games, simple games, esports, and epic games.